Large Foreign Media

 Foreign media groups now hold the reins of the four commercial television stations with national frequencies in Montenegro

-According to official data, more than 182 media outlets operate in Montenegro, while several most influential media are owned by foreign companies.
+According to official data, more than 182 media outlets operate in Montenegro, while most influential media are owned by foreign companies.

 Foreign media groups now hold the reins of the four commercial television stations with national frequencies in Montenegro.
 The only other station to broadcast nationally is the public broadcaster, RTCG.

-Serbian United Media S.A.R.L. became majority shareholder in television Vijesti D.O.O. by acquiring 51 percent shares from previous owners.
-Television Nova M is owned by Direct Media D.O.O. from Serbian capital Belgrade, which is owned by United Media S.A.R.L.
+Luxembourg-based United Media S.A.R.L. became a majority shareholder in TV Vijesti d.o.o. by acquiring 51 percent shares from the previous owners.
+Television Nova M is owned by Direct Media d.o.o. from the Serbian capital Belgrade, a subsidiary of United Media S.A.R.L.
+De facto Vijesti and TV Nova M are owned by the same parent company, United Group.

-According to the Central Register of Business Entities, television Prva is 100 percent owned by the Kopernikus Corporation LTD from Cyprus, while television ADRIA founded by Adria management services D.O.O. and A Media Invest D.O.O.
+According to the Central Register of Business Entities, television Prva is 100 percent owned by the Kopernikus Corporation LTD from Cyprus, while television ADRIA founded by Adria management services d.o.o. and A Media Invest d.o.o.

-To prevent the creation of monopolies, the Electronic Media Law from 2020. prohibits broadcasters with national coverage to hold more than 25 percent stake in another national broadcaster or more than 10 percent stake in a news agency or daily print media with a circulation of more than 3.000 copies.
+To prevent the creation of monopolies, the Electronic Media Law from 2020 prohibits broadcasters with national coverage to hold more than 25 percent stake in another national broadcaster or more than 10 percent stake in a news agency or daily print media with a circulation of more than 3.000 copies.

-In the media strategy adopted in October 19, 2023, the government warned that the small Montenegrin media market is affected by strong competition from neighboring countries.
-The government pointed out that in Montenegro, the total estimated marketing budget is 11 million euros, with more than 182 media outlets operating.
+In the media strategy adopted on October 19, 2023, the government warned that the small Montenegrin media market is affected by strong competition from neighboring countries.
+The government pointed out that in Montenegro, the total estimated marketing budget is 11 million €, with more than 182 media outlets operating.

 “An additional challenge is the limitation in the possibility of competitive production content, as there are several media providers of these services that have a significant market share.
 It is an additional challenge for local public and commercial broadcasters”, it was said in the strategy.